 2024 – 2025 is a pivotal moment that highlights the significant historical connection between New York and Amsterdam.
 Four hundred years ago, in 1624, Dutch colonists founded New Amsterdam on the island of Manahahtáanung— the ancestral home of the Lenape people now known as Manhattan.
 This event led to the displacement and oppression of Indigenous peoples that predates English colonisation.
 Amsterdam will celebrate its 750th anniversary in 2025.
 The city and its former sister city New Amsterdam — now New York — share complex and contested histories marked by trade, colonisation and slavery.
 These histories have profoundly shaped both communities, and they continue to reckon with them today.

-A one-night-invitation-only dress rehearsal, the culmination of a year-long series of development workshops, will be held in November 2024 at BAM’s Harvey Theater (NY), leading up to a world premiere in Amsterdam in 2025.
+A one-night-invitation-only dress rehearsal, the culmination of a year-long series of development workshops, was held in November 2024 at BAM’s Harvey Theater (NY), leading up to a world premiere at ITA in Amsterdam in October 2025.

 Sarah Benson, Director